jerryjj/firebase-storage-demo-android/README.md

 Firebase Storage Demo application presented in Helsinki Android meetup.
 I'm not a full-time Android developer, so please forgive me about the demo code quality :)

+## Demo App

+You can download the APK for the demo app from here: https://github.com/jerryjj/firebase-storage-demo-android/raw/master/debug-release/app-debug.apk
+The source code is available under the RealTrans-folder.

 ## Firebase console configurations

 ### Authentication